coughingmouse/Scroll-wheel-for-Trackman-Marble-Trackball-on-Windows/README.md

 ##### To use through installing and running (and auto-running at startup):

-1. Download the `trackball-scroll-wheel.ahk` file.

 1. Download [AutoHotKey](https://www.autohotkey.com/).
 You can automate stuff with this thing.
 You can swap keys.
 It's awesome.
 It's Free and Open Source, by GPLv2.
 We need this program to run an .ahk file, like how you need a music player app to run .ogg/.mp3 music files.

+1. Download the `trackball-scroll-wheel.ahk` file.

 1. Double click the .ahk file you downloaded.
 It'll run.
-Like how music plays when you open a music file.
+Check whether it works well for you or not.
 Once you close the file through the tray icon or by log out, you will have to re-run the file again.
-Or, you could do the following.
+Or, you could do the following:

 1. To  run the file on startup, refer to https://www.autohotkey.com/docs/FAQ.htm#Startup on the Startup section.